 Bringing It All Together: Bridging Lean Production Methods and Digital Manufacturing

 When combined with digital tools, Lean Production Methods become observable, reproducible, and actionable.
 They simply flourish.
-By combining people, procedures, and technology into a single, integrated platform, VKS closes a gap that’s become all too common in the manufacturing industry.
+By combining people, procedures, and technology into a single, integrated platform, VKS closes a gap.
+This ga has become all too common in the manufacturing industry.

 Manufacturers use VKS and Lean Production Methods to: